jasonvan/prexel/planning.md

 ## Next Actions

 * Resubmit files to dropbox
+* Right now now single-line and multi-line add aggregated values in different orders [Interpreter]
+* Need to throw an exception if an ignored character is used, this needs to be handled by the plugin [Lexer]
+* Allow for multiple subclasses which will be comma-delimited.
+[Interpreter, Encoders, Lexer, Regex]
+    * Interpreter will need to be updated to loop over subclass with optional aggregation multiple times [Interpreter]
+    * Lexer will need to parse commas in tokens [Lexer]
+    * Encoders will need to be updated to handle multiple main classes
+* need to handle "S" character, and create class variable in source code [Interpreter]
+* Plan out XML fragment implementation [XML Code]

 * Comment/Clean up encoder code/tests [Code Quality]
 * Search for all TODOs in project [Code Quality]
-* Right now now single-line and multi-line add aggregated values in different orders [Interpreter]
-* Need to throw an exception if an ignored character is used, this needs to be handled by the plugin [Lexer]

 ## Backlog